doctorfree/DriveCommandLine/README.md

 by the `gdrive` command.
 The DriveCommandLine commands simply act as a user friendly front-end to `gdrive`.
 All of these actions can be performed by directly invoking the `gdrive` command if you know the required command syntax and in many cases, the Google Drive file or folder ID.

+The DriveCommandLine utilities do not yet implement every feature and option supported in `gdrive`.
+It may on occasion be necessary to invoke `gdrive` directly to accomplish a task.
 What follows is an in depth review of the `gdrive` command usage for those who wish to invoke it directly.

 ```
 gdrive [global] list [options]                                 List files